orihuzak/searchrome-popup/README.md

-# A template for chrome extension using react, typescript, webpack
+# A Chrome extension to fuzzy search tabs, history and bookmarks

+## install